gluk256/misc/cross-witness/extension.md

 If `dest` already contains some Ether, then we don't need the witnesses at all.
 The algorithm becomes extremely simple:

-1. Each participant `p` transfers some predetermined Ether value (`stake`) from their source accounts (`src`) to the contract, attaching the chosen public key `public[p]` and encrypted address of his anonymous account (`dest`) for the possible Intermediate Arbitration.
+1. Each participant `p` transfers some predetermined Ether value (`stake`) from their source accounts (`src`) to the contract, attaching the chosen public key `public[p]` and encrypted address of his anonymous account (`dest`) for the possible Arbitration.

 2. Every `dest` account registers itself, transferring security deposit to the contract.
 The number of transactions in this step is not limited -- anyone who is willing to risk his deposit is allowed to participate.

-After this step is complete, each participant `p` must sign the contract from his source account.
+3. Now each participant `p` must sign the contract from his source account.

-3. If the number of `dest` accounts is equal (or less) than the number of initial participants, and everyone has signed the contract, than `stake` will be transferred to the `dest` accounts.
+4. If the number of `dest` accounts is equal (or less) than the number of initial participants, and everyone has signed the contract, than `stake` will be transferred to the `dest` accounts.

-4. If somebody has not signed, or the number of `dest` accounts is greater than the number of `src`, then arbitration is triggered.
+5. If somebody has not signed, or the number of `dest` accounts is greater than the number of `src`, then arbitration is triggered.
 Everybody must reveal his private key associated with his `src`, then the contract will automatically decrypt the designated `dest` addresses, and `dest` addresses that were not pre-registered will lose their deposit.
 Non-signing without valid reason tantamounts to cheating.

+## Simplified

+This algorithm may be simplified, skipping the signing step:

+1. Each `dest` account registers itself, transferring security deposit to the smart contract.
+After timeout expires, participation is closed.

+2. After his `dest` is registered, each participant transfers some predetermined Ether value (`stake`) from their source accounts (`src`) to the contract, attaching the following data for the possible arbitration:

+	a. public key, which correspond to the randomly-chosen private key
+	b. address of his anonymous account (`dest`), encrypted with the private key mentioned above

+3. As soon as the number of `src` participants will reach (or exceed) the number of `dest` participants, the `stake` transfer from `src` to `dest` is triggered.
+Otherwise, after timeout expires, arbitration is triggered.

+4. Arbitration.
+Every `src` participant must reveal his pre-chosen key.
+Then the smart contract will decrypt the designated `dest` addresses, and `dest` addresses that were not pre-registered will lose their deposit.

+Security deposit may be much less than the `stake`, but must be enough to pay for the possible arbitration, plus all the transaction costs.

 ## Perfect Anonymity